zjykzj/YOLOv2/README.md

 </tbody>
 </table>

-* Train using the `COCO train2017` dataset and test using the `COCO val2017` dataset with an input size of `640x640`. give the result as follows (*Note: The results of the original paper were evaluated on the `COCO test-dev2015` dataset*)
+* Train using the `COCO train2017` dataset and test using the `COCO val2017` dataset with an input size of `640x640`.
+Given the result as follows (*Note: The results of the original paper were evaluated on the `COCO test-dev2015` dataset*)

 <!-- <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}